DiarmuidM/charity-dissolution/syntax/data_collection/australia/README.md

 ### Step 3 - Create a virtual environment

-The next step is to enable the *aus-char-data* folder to run Python code.
-Open your CLI and type the following command:
+The next step is to enable the *aus-char-data* folder to run Python code:
 ```
 python -m venv env
 ```